ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 The other limitation I notice is: there's only one thing you can do with a "rest argument" (i.e. the collection of the arbitrarily-many arguments at the end), and that's to use it as another rest argument.
 There's even special syntax for that: you'd define a variadic function as `(λ (x &rest xs) ...)` (i.e. taking one required argument and arbitrarily many following that), and inside the body you'd call some other variadic function with `(g a b c &rest xs)`.
 So variadic functions need to be either built-in or defined in terms of other variadic functions.

 How big a problem is this?
 I have no idea; the paper talks about type-checking, it contains zero implementations of variadic functions.
+Maybe a small handful of built-in ones would let us define everything we want.

 Ignoring that problem for now, and considering whether we can type the example functions from above:

 * `+`, `list` and `map` are given as examples.
-The other arithmetic functions would be fine, and I'm fairly confident `trace` would be too.
+The other arithmetic functions would be fine, and I'm fairly confident `zip` and `trace` would be too.

 * I think `list'` is not allowed, since it has an extra argument after the variadic part.

 * I dunno about `printf`.
 I'd need to figure out how typeclasses fit in.

 * I presented both `sort` and `renderCsv` with the optional arguments before the required ones.
 I think that rules them out.[^opt-before-req] `renderCsv` would be fine if we swap the arguments, but `sort` also has typeclass stuff going on.
-Even ignoring *that*, I'm not sure if "explicit comparison function with optional key function" is as polymorphic as we'd like.
+Even ignoring *that*, I'm not sure if we can make the "explicit comparison function with optional key function" as polymorphic as we'd like.
 That is, we could write a function that can be accepted at types

     ```haskell
     sort :: [a] -> (a -> a -> Ordering) -> [a]